 Independent Study Contracts

 We realize that there are times during the school year when families are out of town for one reason or another.
-These are considered UNEXCUSED absences.
-We do not offer independent student contracts to excuse these unexcused absences.
+Independent student contracts are offered up to 15 days with advance notice.
+Please contact the front office for more information.

 Student Dress Code